wlinds/ez_cards/README.md

     about_site = 'Hello, this is my portfolio of this and that and this and those and so.'
     ```

 3. Run the main script (only required package is Pillow, which is only used for dummy image generation.
-3.1 You could probably run it without Pillow, just make sure to add images to each card.
+(You could probably run it without Pillow, just make sure to add images to each card.)
 4. Rename the repo to *your-username*.github.io

     The repo should look like this: